YT-Narin/RVC-Model-Game-Master-D1/README.md

 ## Todo
 1) Solve the problem with Google Colab
 2) Release a model that uses 500 Epochs
+3) Make a Wiki on a GitHub repository

 ## License
 This repository using [MIT License](https://github.com/YT-Narin/RVC-Model-Game-Master-Deceit-1/blob/main/LICENSE).